 Reconnaissance field work was conducted over both exploration licences with a view to planning more comprehensive exploration and several samples were taken, although outcrop is limited.
-A joint venture is being sought.

 Laverton

 The Laverton tenements are located 7km north and west of Laverton.
 The project area mostly covers a large granitic pluton at the centre of the Margaret Anticline.
 There are remnants of greenstone sequences in and around the granite pluton.